open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 * For each language implementation:
   * If a type exists in the JSON schema and not in the language implementation's type support status of the meta schema, add it.
   * If a type exists in the language implementation's type support status of the meta schema and no in the JSON schema, delete it.
+  * For each property in a type's propertyOverrides:
+    * If the property does not exist in the JSON schema, delete it.

 When this task adds new entries to the meta schema, they are stubbed out with `TODO` placeholders.
 Contributors should update these with sensible values.